 April is Occupational Therapy Month, the perfect time to learn more about what occupational therapy (OT) is and how it has helped countless patients return to their normal lives.
-We’re celebrating this month by sharing information about occupational therapy along with an interview from three of Cary Orthopaedics’ occupational therapists.
+We’re celebrating this month by sharing the benefits of occupational therapy along with an interview with three of Cary Orthopaedics’ occupational therapists.

 Occupational therapy practitioners use assessment and intervention to enable people of all ages to develop, recover and maintain meaningful activities – or occupations – in order to lead independent and productive lives.
 Occupational therapy differs from physical therapy in that it helps those who have lost function or have limited function to perform essential actions such as eating, dressing, work and school activities.

 What type of patients do you treat?

 Melissa Clark, OTR/L, CHT: We see the majority of our patients post-operatively.
 The diagnoses vary but are usually post-op due to trauma (tendon laceration/repairs, fracture care).
 We also see a large population of post-op patients for arthritic changes such as joint replacement.

 Sarah Rahman OTR/L, CHT: I treat patients with injuries or limitations to the upper extremity, whether it be post-op or conservative.